mbborromeo/react-to-do-list/README.md

 You don’t have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
 However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

+### `npm run predeploy`

+To pre-deploy React build for GitHub Pages

+### `npm run deploy`

+To deploy build files to GitHub Pages branch on origin.
+Then you need to update the repository Settings to point to your build files, so it becomes a live site.

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).